alvar0hurtad0/docker-drupal_starter_kit/README.md

 Consider using your own composer.jso and composer.lock files.

 Remove my public key from the file assets/ssh/authorized_keys and put yours.
-Else the only people who can access to your containers is me.
+Else the only person who can access to your containers is me.

 Run `docker-compose build`